All posts

 • A compliance event's lasting impact is not the event itself but the revelation that unresolved structural questions exist — creating persistent uncertainty about which gap surfaces next.

-• Reactive fixes (providing a missing document, updating a filing) close the immediate gap but leave the broader structural landscape unmapped.
+• Reactive fixes (providing a missing document, updating a filing) close the immediate gap but leave the broader structure unmapped.

 • Historical structural decisions — entity formation, bank account jurisdiction, income classification — create a permanent record that can be explained but not revised.